With eight depots throughout the Shire, Council has a strategic approach to managing waste.

 Waste management services

-Parkes Shire Council operates eight waste depots within the Parkes Shire.
-Council has established a controlled sanitary landfill site in Parkes, which has a projected lifespan of 20 years.
-Other waste depots are located at Alectown, Bogan Gate, Gunningbland, Peak Hill, Trundle and Tullamore.
+Parkes Shire Council operates eight waste facilities within the Parkes Shire.
+Council has established a controlled sanitary landfill site in Parkes, which has a projected lifespan of over 100 years.
+Other waste facilities are located at Alectown, Bogan Gate, Gunningbland, Peak Hill, Trundle and Tullamore.

-Council has undertaken major upgrades to its waste services and facilities in the 2015/16 financial year as part of the Parkes Shire Waste Management Strategy 2015-22.
+Council has undertaken major upgrades to its waste services and facilities in the 2015/16 financial year and has commenced further upgrades at the smaller waste facilities in 2020, including fencing, locks and security cameras as part of the Parkes Shire Waste Management Strategy 2015-22.